 Employers must protect people from harm.
 This includes taking reasonable steps to protect staff, children, young people and others from COVID-19 within the education setting.
 It is a legal requirement that local authorities and ELC settings ensure that risk assessments are conducted and reviewed on a regular basis or when circumstances change.
 Managers must ensure that risk assessments take place on a setting by setting and individual basis where required.
 To help with setting-level risk assessments, the Health and Safety Executive (HSE) has an example COVID-19 risk assessment which provides a general framework for all business sectors.
 Guidance on how to undertake individual level risk assessments for members of staff is available in guidance produced by the Scottish Government.

 Setting-level risk assessments are expected to consider all risks identified in respect of COVID-19 and must take account of the relevant guidance from Public Health Scotland, and the HSE.
 The assessment should directly address risks associated with coronavirus, so that appropriate measures can be put in place to control those risks for everyone.
 All risk assessments should be reviewed regularly and as circumstances change.
-Risk assessments must be reviewed prior to the re-opening of ELC to all children and when there is any significant changes to service delivery.
+Risk assessments must be reviewed prior to the re-opening after holiday periods or other temporary closure and when there is any significant change to service delivery.

 Settings should ensure that they implement pragmatic and proportionate control measures which reduce risk to the lowest reasonably practical level.
 They should have active arrangements in place to monitor that the controls are: